SnowBroScott/emberhold-canonical/docs/north-star.md

 **Drift is the enemy, and it runs in both directions.** A LOCKED decision with no landing check is a wish — the Feast→Hall rename sat unshipped for ten days.
 And shipped work can go undocumented — a full wall shipped while these docs still called it fenced.

+**And the third direction, learned 2026-07-31: TWO CANON DOCS CAN CONTRADICT EACH OTHER AND AN AGENT WILL READ BOTH.** This doc said the wall never spends; `status.md` listed wall-approve-with-PIN as a pending verify.
+Both were fetched in the same session. jAIne reasoned off the principle rather than the shipped behavior and called a working feature a membrane breach. **When two canon docs disagree, the one describing SHIPPED BEHAVIOR wins — and the contradiction is itself a finding to be logged, never silently resolved.**

 **The harder version, learned expensively: STATE LIVES IN THE REPO OR IT DOESN'T EXIST.** On 2026-07-12 the entire shape of first-run onboarding was decided in conversation and never committed.
 Two weeks later it was rebuilt from a one-line summary in `status.md`, wrong, and Scott had to catch it. **A decision that only exists in a chat log is not a decision.
 It's a memory, and the next session doesn't have it.**

 ---